-The Tanfield Group Plc, who owned Upright Powered Access and Smith Electric Vehicles in the UK, purchased Snorkel in 2007 from Elwood Holdings LLC, and created a global distribution network for the EWPs.
+UK-based The Tanfield Group Plc purchased Snorkel in 2007 from Elwood Holdings LLC, and created a global distribution network for the EWPs.

 US-based Xtreme Manufacturing LLC, which is owned by Don Ahern, acquired the struggling Snorkel business in 2013, purchasing 51% of the company from The Tanfield Group Plc.